soma-php/soma/README.md

 }
 ```

 All definitions from `getExtensions` are automatically wrapped with `DI\decorate` so that those changes gets applied whenever you resolve a definition from the container.
-However, you can use any [PHP-DI definition type](http://php-di.org/doc/php-definitions.html#definition-types) for both `getFactories` and `getExtensions` and the result of latter isn't wrapped if it's already been wrapped by PHP-DI.
+However, you can use any [PHP-DI definition type](http://php-di.org/doc/php-definitions.html#definition-types) for both `getFactories` and `getExtensions` and the result of the latter isn't wrapped if it's already been wrapped by PHP-DI.

 ### Commands

-The console engine is built on `Illuminate\Console` and the commands are defined in the same manner as in [Laravel 5.7](https://laravel.com/docs/5.7/artisan).
+The console engine is built on `Illuminate\Console` and the commands are defined in the same manner as in [Laravel 7.0](https://laravel.com/docs/7.0/artisan).
 For example:

 ```php
 <?php namespace MyApp\Commands;